onejeuu/sc-file/docs/source/usage/mapcache.rst

 Prepare a world
 ----------------------------------------

 Create a separate local Minecraft Java world before the first export.
 A superflat world with structures disabled and only air is convenient for map preview.
 Leave the world after creating it.

 The ``region`` directory inside that world is the output directory:

 .. code-block:: text

    .minecraft/saves/<world>/region
+   .minecraft/saves/<world>/dimensions/minecraft/overworld/region (on 26.1+)

 You can clear existing ``.mca`` files from this directory before the first export.

 .. warning::

    | Always leave the world before replacing its regions.
    | Minecraft can overwrite changed region files with its cached chunks.

-Existing files with the same ``r.<x>.<z>.mca`` name are replaced.
-The application keeps one ``.mca.bck`` backup when it replaces a region, but this is not a substitute for a backup of the whole world.
+Existing files with the same ``r.<x>.<z>.mca`` name are replaced with ``.mca.bck`` backups.

 ----------------------------------------